English 300 – Introduction to English Studies

 Attendance -- Excessive absences will severely affect your ability to complete this course satisfactorily.
 If you miss two weeks of class, your grade will be lowered one letter and you might consider withdrawing.
 If you miss three weeks (whatever the excuse), you will have missed so much of the course material and instruction, you will unconditionally fail the course.

 Participation / Preparation / Roundtable – Part of your grade will be based on your preparedness for class; your active participation in class and group discussions; and the professional, collegial, and productive manner in which you conduct yourself in the classroom (no cell phones, lateness, disruptive behavior).
-You may also use our class’s electronic roundtable to post comments, raise questions, and debate matters that will be hard to include the allotted class time.
-Preparation and participation, accounting for 20% of your course grade, may include written responses to study questions (in class and out of class), definitions of literary terms, pre-announced quizzes on the readings and terms, as needed, annotations of poems, and research annotations for upcoming papers.
+You may also use our class’s electronic roundtable to post comments, raise questions, and debate matters that will be hard to include in the allotted class time.
+Preparation and participation, accounting for 20% of your course grade, may include written responses to study questions (in class and out of class), definitions of literary terms, quizzes on the readings and terms, as needed, annotations of poems, and research annotations for upcoming papers.
 Each quiz or writing assignment will be announced and specified in class and graded on a 10-point scale.
 At the end of the term, I will total your score, and the average will determine your preparation grade.
 The 20% assignment grade is designed to reward solid, consistent effort and preparation, probably securing you a “B” or higher.
 Quizzes can only be taken on the day they are announced.
 Late work will be penalized.

-Peer Review — Two weeks out of the semester will be devoted to reviewing and critiquing rough drafts of assignments (the 2nd paper, the close reading, and the last).
+Peer Review — Some class periods will be devoted to reviewing and critiquing rough drafts of assignments (the 2nd paper, the close reading, and the last).
 Writers seldom work completely in isolation all the time; therefore, it is important, at different stages of the writing and revising process, to share information, discuss strategies, and receive feedback.
 A paper that does not receive an in-class peer review will be penalized when submitted as a final draft (papers that are only half written or that don't exhibit a solid first try don't benefit from the intensive scrutiny and revision suggestions of peer review.
 These, too, will be frowned on and can affect the final grade.
 Your participation in these groups is vital to your growth as a writer and the success of the course, so read your peers’ drafts thoroughly and provide the kinds of feedback you yourself would like to receive.

 Grading